ahkm42/spam-email-classification/README.md

 The project addresses two main questions:

 1. How do different classification algorithms perform on the spam classification task?
-2. What happens when the feature space is reduced by removing features that do not satisfy a correlation- and variance-based selection heuristic?
+2. How does reducing the feature space affect classification performance and computational cost?

 Each algorithm is evaluated twice: